iainctduncan/learn-scheme-for-max/part_1.rst

 we use a list in the function slot of a paranthetical expression, and put the index in the argument slot.
-Note that the syntax for set is a bit unusual, we use the syntax for getting an item to refer to a location, and the location is the argument to **set!**.
+Note that the syntax for set is a bit unusual, we use the syntax for getting an item to refer to a location, and the location is the argument to **set!**:

 .. code:: scm